Extraordinary kindergarten teaching project in Goa

 It’s been an amazing experience being around the kids and interacting with them.

 Kindergarten teaching in Goa

-The project really showed me the importance of knowledge and education for these kids and I would love to come back to be able to see the growth and progress of the kids.
-Kindergarten teaching project was an amazing experience being around the kids and interacting with them, I recommend this project to anyone that wants to make an impact on these children’s lives and gain invaluable teaching experience.
+The project really showed me the importance of knowledge and education for these kids and I would love to come back to be able to see their growth and progress.
+The kindergarten teaching project was an amazing experience and, being around the kids and interacting with them, I recommend this project to anyone that wants to make an impact on these children’s lives and gain invaluable teaching experience.

 The kids were all incredibly happy to have someone to talk to and tell their stories too.
-It was really nice, and the people were super friendly.
-There is a big difference between the learning ability of all the children because some are smaller than others but regardless everyone wanted to participate in the activities and games we offered them.
-I would recommend this to anyone that wants to put a smile on someone else’s face, especially if you want to join in the fun and creativity of teaching children.
+It was an enjoyable and humbling experience; the people were incredibly friendly.
+Due to the range in ages there was a large difference in the learning ability of all the children but everyone enjoyed participating in the games and activities we offered them.
+The experience of teaching the children was fun and creative – I recommend this trip to anyone who enjoys putting a smile on someone else’s face.